CatChenal/DU-event-transcript-demo/resources/EventManagement/dev_only_docs/README.md

-# DEMO Project's Implementation specifications (Python 3.7.6)
+# DEMO Project's Implementation specifications (Python 3.7)
 ## Author: Cat Chenal
 ---
 ---
 # SUMMARY: The new EventManagement resource produces timed-paragraphed starter transcripts for Data Umbrella's Events and greatly enhances the Event Creation or Transcript Editing processes via its notebook-based GUI.

-## Recommended Environment:
+## Environment:
 - Jupyter Lab. [(Installation details)](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html)
+ -- Limitation with the classic notebook:
 The ipywidgets-based GUI is functional in a Jupyter notebook but will not be optimal as the notebook has a fixed width, which degrades the flexibility afforded by the GUI's EDIT page.
 - Browser: Chrome
 No other browser was tested, but the project is 'browser agnostic'.
 The GUI's EDIT processes will however greatly benefit from a [Grammarly browser extension](https://www.grammarly.com), which will highlight the starter transcript's quirks.